magalhaespaulo/magalhaespaulo/README.md

 I'm a Brazilian `Software Engineer` focused on `Creative Front-end development` since 2004.

-I want to be part of projects that can positively impact lives.
+I want to build projects that can positively impact lives.

 ```scss
 #magalhaes-paulo {